 How to Setup a Windows RADIUS Server

 Backing your network with a RADIUS server can help close these security gaps.
-If you’re using Windows, NPS is a common RADIUS solution.
+NPS is a common RADIUS solution for Windows.

 Using NPS as a RADIUS Server